Police: Alleged shoplifter dies after altercation with store employees

-FLATBUSH, Brooklyn (WABC) --Police said an alleged shoplifter is dead after getting into an altercation with employees at Brooklyn grocery store Saturday.
+FLATBUSH, Brooklyn (WABC) --Police said an alleged shoplifter is dead after getting into an altercation with employees at a Brooklyn grocery store on Saturday.

 Authorities were dispatched to a Stop & Shop on the 1000 block of Flatbush Avenue in Flatbush after receiving a call about a shoplifter.

-Police said the alleged shoplifter got into a scuffle inside the store, and when emergency responders arrived on scene, they discovered a man in cardiac arrest.
+Police said the alleged shoplifter, a 51-year-old man, was involved in a struggle with store employees and became unresponsive.

+When emergency responders arrived on scene, they discovered the man in cardiac arrest.

 The man was transported to Kings County Hospital where he was pronounced dead.
+The medical examiner has yet to determine the cause of death.

 Police continue to investigate and are looking at surveillance video from the store.